- WHAT: $25,000 grant for arts-based projects or programs directly focused on Hawaiʻi veterans

 SFCA logo and text reading America 250 grant for hawaii veterans over a digitally blurred photo of “Hoʻolana” at the University of Hawaiʻi at Hilo, fabricated metal sculpture by Bumpei Akaji, 1984.
 Art in Public Places Collection of the State Foundation on Culture and the Arts.

-Bumpei Akaji was on Kauaʻi in 1921.
+Bumpei Akaji was born on Kauaʻi in 1921.
 In 1943 he joined the United States Army and went to Italy with the 100th Battalion of the 442nd Regimental Combat Team.
 After his discharge from the army, he studied in Italy at the Accademia di Belle Arti di Firenze in Florence and at the Brera Academy in Milan on a Fulbright Scholarship.